-Power Outlet 110/120 Volt Alternating Current
+Power Outlet 110V/120V Alternating Current

-If equipped, this power outlet can be used to plug in electrical equipment that uses a maximum limit of 150 watts.
+If equipped with this power outlet it can be used to plug in electrical equipment that uses a maximum limit of 150 watts.

 The power outlet is on the rear of the center console.